David-Chae/DCA_PREP_RESOURCES/Questions/221-240/question_226.md

 The answer can be a bit tricky, so let's go over it thoroughly to clarify:

+Answer: B
+Explanation: The docker container inspect <container_id> command obtains detailed information about a specific container, including its configuration, environment variables, and more.
+You would typically obtain the <container_id> by running docker service ps <service> to get a list of tasks (containers) associated with the service and then inspect the relevant container.

 ### Question: **How to find out more details about the container running these service tasks?**

 ### **Analysis of each option:**